ws111994/Guide-to-Notion/docs/task2.md

 *Blue lines are there to guide you where it will land.*

-Repeat the process to rearrange the categories in order.
+Repeat this process to rearrange the categories in order.

 2. Locate the `•••` and select `Full width`.